RLaghSoftware/CapsuleWithGolang/README.md

 Finally, run "npm start"

-run Node server.js
+run go Server.go

 The app should now be running on port 3000, and can be visited through a web browser.

-It may take some time (usually about 10/15 seconds) for the connection to go through after running server.js on your terminal
+It may take some time (usually about 10/15 seconds) for the connection to go through after running server.go on your terminal